2021 Farm Show Butter Sculpture cancelled due to resurgence of COVID-19 cases in Pennsylvania

 Click here for updates on this story

 HARRISBURG, Pa.
-(WPM) -- The Pennsylvania Department of Agriculture announced the cancellation of the annual butter sculpture at the Pennsylvania Farm Show for the virtual edition in 2021.
+(WPMT) -- The Pennsylvania Department of Agriculture announced the cancellation of the annual butter sculpture at the Pennsylvania Farm Show for the virtual edition in 2021.

 Originally scheduled as one of the features of the virtual 2021 Farm Show, the Department of Agriculture decided against the butter sculpture this year due to the rise in COVID-19 cases across the state.